Cat-Man and Kitten

-Cat-Man and Kitten (also Catman and Kitten) are a pair of fictional superhero characters created by artists Irwin Hasen (Cat-Man) and Charles M. Quinlan (Kitten) with unknown writers.
+Cat-Man and Kitten (also Catman and Kitten) are a pair of fictional superhero characters created by artists Irwin Hasen (Cat-Man) and Charles M. Quinlan (Kitten) with unremembered writers.
 Cat-Man was first published in 1940 by various Frank Z. Temerson companies.
 Due to circumstances during World War II, an altered version of Cat-Man was published in Australia and reprinted in the 1950s.
 AC Comics later revived the characters in the 1980s.

 Raised in the Burmese jungle by tigers and then returning to America to fight crime in the big city, the character has been described as "an odd amalgam of Batman and Tarzan".

 Golden Age

 Publishing history

 In 1940, Tem Publishing Co. (one of Temerson's several companies) published a periodical titled Crash Comics.
 Issue #4 featured the origin and first appearance of the Cat-Man.

 Crash Comics was replaced by Cat-Man Comics in May 1941, although, like its predecessor, this new title was a superhero and adventure anthology merely headlined by the titular character.
 In 1942, Holyoke Publishing acquired the character, and continued publishing Cat-Man Comics.

 Cat-Man Comics ran for 33 issues (12 published by Holyoke Publishing) with the last issue being numbered 32 due to some numbering inconsistencies, through 1946, when Temerson's Continental Magazines folded.
 Eventually, the characters fell into the public domain.